liu-congcong/MetaCAT/README.md

 Otherwise, you need to compile `Mash` manually and ensure it is callable by MetaCAT.

 You can specify its path using the `--mash` option.

+Note that the built-in binaries are only accessible to the `representative` command and cannot be called by external programs.

 Additionally, we provide `FastANI` and `Skani` as alternatives (`--engine fastANI|skani`) in `representative` command.